falconry/falcon/docs/api/inspect.rst

     • Error handlers:
         ⇜ RuntimeError my_runtime_handler

-The example above returns the default output of the :meth:`.AppInfo.to_string` method.
-A more verbose version can be obtained by passing ``verbose=True`` to it, while the configuration added internally by falcon can be shown by passing ``internal=True``. ``falcon-inspect-app`` has the flags ``--verbose`` and ``--internal`` to enable these mode.

-The output above can also be obtained by programatically using the inspect module.
-This is a python script that returns the same output as the ``falcon-inspect-app``
+The example above shows how ``falcon-inspect-app`` simply outputs the value returned by the :meth:`.AppInfo.to_string` method.
+In fact, here is a simple script that returns the same output as the ``falcon-inspect-app`` command:
-command:

 .. code:: python